ufal/neuralmonkey/docs/source/machine_translation.rst

 <http://ufallab.ms.mff.cuni.cz/~popel/batch1and2.zip>`_ and
 `testset <http://ufallab.ms.mff.cuni.cz/~popel/batch3.zip>`_.

-Note: In this tutorial we are using only small data as an example, which are not big enough for real-life machine translation training.
+Note: In this tutorial we are using only small dataset as an example, which is not big enough for real-life machine translation training.

 We find several files for different languages in the downloaded archive.